 Keeper and Steward

-The Divisional Patriarch serves as the keeper and steward of the traditions, rites, authority and disciplines of the The Mystical Order of Spiritual Baptist, and also serves as the guarantor of the same.
-The Divisional Patriarch, in this role, assists the The Patriarch in the governance of the Church by ensuring that the same aspects are maintained with purpose, dignity and integrity.
+The Divisional Patriarch serves as the keeper and steward of the traditions, rites, authority and disciplines of The Mystical Order of Spiritual Baptist, and also serves as the guarantor of the same.
+The Divisional Patriarch, in this role, assists The Patriarch in the governance of the Church by ensuring that the same aspects are maintained with purpose, dignity and integrity.

 The Divisional Patriarch governs and enacts the will of the Patriarch on behalf of the Church, and does so always in consultation with and approved by, in whole or in part, with the Patriarch Advisory Council, saving situation or circumstance which the Patriarch may deem to be a matter solely with the role of Keeper and Steward